wauterboi/require/README.md

 * Detoured `require` to reference package library keyvalues and allow for return values
 * Added `package.environment`, which is used as the global table for custom modules.
-By default, it mirrors a basic Lua 5.1 environment and contains only two extra keyvalues: `default`, which is the default global table, and `AddCSLuaFile`.
+By default, it mirrors a basic Lua 5.1 environment.
+* `require 'gmod'` can be used to get a reference to the default global environment, i.e. `require('gmod').Msg('hello, world!')`
 * Basic support for Lua 5.1 modules (must be pure Lua and take note of `package.environment` limitations)